Almenon/AREPL-vscode/README.md

 a=2
 ```

-**STDIN**
+### STDIN

 see https://github.com/Almenon/AREPL-vscode/wiki/Using-AREPL-with-input

-**HOWDOI**
+### HOWDOI

-You can use [howdoi](https://github.com/gleitz/howdoi) with arepl:
+You can use [howdoi](https://github.com/gleitz/howdoi) with arepl.

-From the terminal / command line:
+First install in the terminal / command line:

 > pip install howdoi

-Then in arepl you can use howdoi to get answers to your questions.
+Then reopen arepl and you will be able to use howdoi to get answers to your questions.
 For example:

 ```python
 howdoi('calculate fibbonaci in python')